kreynolds/vibe_zstd/README.md

 - `new(dict_data, level = nil)` - Creates a compression dictionary from the given data. `level` defaults to Zstd's default if not specified.
 - `size()` - Returns the size of the dictionary in memory (in bytes).
 - `dict_id()` - Returns the dictionary ID.
 Returns 0 if the dictionary is raw content.
+- `CDict.estimate_memory(dict_size, level)` - Class method that estimates memory usage in bytes for a compression dictionary of the given size and compression level.

 ### VibeZstd::DDict (Decompression Dictionary)